 We get a lot of requests for the small number of spots we usually offer per weekend--enough to fill all the seats many, many times over.
 We used to give people reservations first-come, first-served, but it mostly meant that whoever woke up earliest got the spots.
 So, we started randomizing the process of assigning reservations.

 The requests are submitted via the Reservation Request Form.
 The form will only be available when reservations are open.
 If you want a reservation, request one when reservations are open by filling out and submitting that form.
-You won't get an email confirmation that we have received the form, but once the form is submitted it will give you an in-browser confirmation message on the form page.
 After submitting that request you do not have a reservation!
 You have only requested a reservation, which may later be offered if your group comes up in the lottery.
-Note that we do give a slightly higher probability to diners who have never been to Lazy Bear, and to those who were waitlisted for the previous events.
+Note that we do usually give a slightly higher probability to diners who have never been to Lazy Bear, and to those who were waitlisted for the previous events.
 Please submit only one request per party.

 We can often accommodate many dietary restrictions, but please understand that we are a tiny restaurant serving a fixed menu to very few people.
 We don't have extra items on hand to substitute, so accommodating restrictions means making things especially for a particular diner.
 We usually send out and post a tentative menu when we announce dinners, and you can assume that we won't be able to accommodate you if there are several things on the menu that you don't eat.
 We do occasionally put on dinners that are entirely vegetarian and where we can accommodate nearly any restrictions, but other than those events we generally can't accommodate vegetarians or vegans.
 We can sometimes accommodate pescatarians, or those who don't eat fish, but it varies.